Skip to content

 // app/Livewire/DishTable.php

-use PowerComponents\LivewirePowerGrid\PowerGrid;
+use PowerComponents\LivewirePowerGrid\Facades\PowerGrid;

 use PowerComponents\LivewirePowerGrid\PowerGridComponent;